AmeliaMaier/Capstone_Machine_Learning_Apogee/README.md

 ### EDA:

 The data I was given were all from one client for one month of activity.
 Each record represents an interaction between the user and the client's creative material: either the user saw, clicked on, or purchased through an ad.
 This means the data already has a selection bias: creative material is only shown in situations where Apogee has a reasonable belief that the user might wish to purchase something from the client.
-This means that any improvement above random guessing may be an improvement on Apogee's business logic.
+This means that any improvement above random guessing may be an improvement on Apogee's business logic, as long as it does not increase the false negative rate.

 4603 of 2069421 database records are conversion (that's 0.22% of the rows in the database).